 Self contained chalet and condominiums

-Includes; 7 nights accommodation in a 2 bedroom family suite with breakfast Return transfers from Nagano Station to the hotel 6 days multi resort lift pass This is a price guide only and prices can vary with peak nights.
-Price is an average for 2 adults and 3 children combined.
-If you wish to include rentals, lessons, a snow monkey tour or just change your transfer location or...
+Includes; 7 nights accommodation in a 2 bedroom family suite with breakfast Return coach transfers from Narita Airport to the hotel 6 days multi resort lift pass This is a price guide only and prices can vary with peak nights.
+Price is based on 2 adults and 2 children sharing.
+If you wish to include rentals, lessons, a snow monkey tour or just change your type of transfer or...

 Find out more

 Jobs in Hakuba Japan If you want to work a ski season in Hakuba there are a number of different roles that are on...

 Japanese snow conditions made famous by Niseko are actually prevalent throughout the country.
 Home to over 500 ski areas, spread throughout the mountainous interior of the country the best of these resorts is Hakuba.
 Located an hours drive west of the 1998 Winter Olympics host city, Nagano and 350kms north of Tokyo.

 My wife and I had an amazing stress free trip thanks to you guys!
 I went through you because of all the great reviews you had online, and because I didn't have time to try to plan a ski trip myself. it was so easy to set up this trip from your website, and since this was my first ski trip, I was very glad for that!
 As for the trip we never had to worry about a thing.
 Travel was smooth and stress free, and the chalet you recommended was even more incredible than you made it sound!
 Honestly, I never would have been able to set this up without you.
 Thank you so much, we couldn't be happier and will be using Snowbeds again!
 Thanks again, D. Lamb